Ghost00327/fitboutsportman/README.md

 ## Commiting

 Please commit your changes directly to `master` branch.
 You are free to use feature branches but remember that they won't be deployed anywhere.
-You must not need commit shitty commits like `fix`, `test` or anything like that.
+You must need commit shitty commits like `fix`, `test` or anything like that.
 Use meaningful commit messages.

 ## REST API